 In 1905, Mr George Townsend-Warner, the Head of History at Harrow School and Fellow of Jesus College, Cambridge, took on the prize.
 He died in 1916, but not before he had awarded to one Arthur Bryant, not a prize, but a card of commendation.

 Mr Henry from Harrow and Mr C Henry K Marten from Eton then agreed to take it in turns to set and mark the papers, and award the prizes.
 In 1922, they decided to change the name from The Harrow History Prize to The Townsend-Warner History Prize.
 They also changed the prize to its modern format of a qualifying paper of short answers and a paper 2 of essay questions.
 Mr Henry withdrew in 1938, and Mr Marten, by then Sir Henry Marten and Provost of Eton, in 1940.
 The competition nearly became a casualty of the Second World War, with the evacuation of many schools posing problems.
 However, Major CFC Letts of Oakley Hall, Cirencester came to the rescue and took over the organisation until his retirement in 1956.
 His assistants were Mr JVP Thompson of Radley College, Mr FBM Campbell and Mr PAM James.
 The prize has been under the auspices of IAPS since 1956.
 Various people were involved until 1964, when Mr RW Patullo took over the organisation until he retired in 1974; then Mr WH Gervis became the administrator until 1987.
 Patrick Gent was the administrator of the prize from 1988 to 2015.

 In 1985, the centenary of the Prize was celebrated by a special extra competition.
 The top 80 from the Townsend-Warner Prize of that year were allowed to enter.
 They had to study one of five books – The Trial of Charles I by CV Wedgwood, The Popish Plot by JP Kenyon, Culloden by J Prebble, The Reason Why by C Woodham-Smith and The Last days of Hitler by HR Trevor-Roper.
 Five different papers were set for the candidates.
 It proved very popular; 75 of the 80 entered.
 It was won by Oliver Blackburn of The Hall; he beat the winner of the Townsend-Warner of 1985, A Ormond, also of The Hall.
 Harrow School contributed generous prizes.

-In 2019, prizes in the form of book tokens, a total of £1,080, were awarded to the first fifty candidates, and cards of commendation were sent to the next fifty.
-The first prize was £60, the second £55, and the third £40.
+In 2023, prizes in the form of book tokens, a total of £1,152, were awarded to the first fifty-two candidates, and cards of commendation were sent to the next fifty-one.
+The first prize was £60, the second £55, and the third £45.
 In 1930 the first prize was £1.10 shillings, the second £1 and the third 15 shillings!